kariukikinyanjui/ironic-outreachy-application/reports/bifrost_installation_report.md

 ## Challenge 3: The Ghost Image and the Infinite Loop

 **The Problem**
-The most complex issue occured during the actual bare-metal provisioning phase.
+The most complex issue occurred during the actual bare-metal provisioning phase.
 The virtual machine (`testvm`) powered on via IPMI, loaded the Ironic Python Agent(IPA) into RAM, but then became permanently stuck in the `deploying`(wait call-back) state until the deployment eventually timed out.

 **The Investigation**